What is Metabolic Syndrome?

 What can I do to reduce the risk?

 Keeping your weight under control is vital.
 Metabolic Syndrome usually strikes when people are overweight, or when they have extra weight carried around the waist.
-Fat which accumulates here sits very close to your abdominal organs, including the liver, and makes it harder to keep bad fats out of the blood.
+Fat which accumulates here (visceral adiposity) sits very close to your abdominal organs, including the liver, and makes it harder to keep bad fats out of the blood.
 Although people appearing slim or within what is considered normal weight may also develop Metabolic Syndrome.

 A natural approach